DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

      - ❄️**Cyber-physical systems** refer to devices that offer a computational means to control something in the physical world.
 In the past these might have been referred to as 🎵 embedded systems 🎵, but the category of cyber-physical seems to focus more on the physical world results rather than the computational aspects.
 - 3.5.13 High-Performance Computing (HPC) systems
     - ❄️**High-performance computing (HPC)** systems: platforms designed to perform complex calculations/data manipulation at extremely high speeds (e.g. super computers or MPP (Massively Parallel Processing)); often used by large orgs, universities, or gov agencies
+        - High-performance computing (HPC) systems are used when real-time or near-real-time processing of massive data is necessary for a particular task or application.
+        - These applications can include scientific studies, industrial research, medical analysis, societal solutions, and commercial endeavors.
+This type of solution is composed of three main elements and each element must be able to provide equivalent capabilities in order to optimize overall performance
         - An HPC solution is composed of three main elements:
             - 🐌compute resources
             - 🐌network capabilities